- A number of groups of people are considered ‘special needs’ groups when it comes to accessing aged care services

 The Government funded National Aboriginal and Torres Strait Islander Flexible Care Programme is delivering flexible and culturally appropriate home and residential care services to ATSI clients, close to their home and community.

 Care delivered under this program has been developed specifically for individual ATSI clients and incorporates cultural activities and ceremonies, access to natural environments and respects cultural traditions.

-Examples of care leavers are Forgotten Australians, Former Child Migrants or Stolen Generations.
+Examples of care leavers include Forgotten Australians, Former Child Migrants, or the Stolen Generation.

-Recent South Australian research has found that care leavers have intense fear directed towards aged care services because of childhood trauma from living in institutions.
+Research from South Australian aged care provider, Helping Hand, has found that care leavers have intense fear directed towards aged care services because of childhood trauma from living in institutions.

 At a young age, care leavers quite often had to deal with feelings of loss, abandonment and grief because of separation from parents and siblings.

-While growing up in a foreign environment, many children also suffered from neglect, exploitation, mistreatment and physical and/or sexual assault at the hands of their caregivers.
+While growing up in a foreign environment, some children also suffered from neglect, exploitation, mistreatment and physical and/or sexual assault at the hands of their caregivers.